Skip to content

 The California Consumer Privacy Act (CCPA) and its amendment, the California Privacy Rights Act (CPRA), give California residents more control over how their personal data is collected and shared.

-When the CCPA/CPRA Applies
+When the CCPA/CPRA Applies:

 • Annual gross revenues over $25 million